Sheila Kitzinger: Life and work

 She was a strong believer that all women who are not at high risk should be given the choice of a home birth.
 Her books cover women's experiences of breastfeeding, antenatal care, birth plans, induction of labour, epidurals, episiotomy, hospital care in childbirth, children's experiences of being present at birth and post traumatic stress following childbirth.
 Some of her writing was controversial for its time; The Good Birth Guide (1979) may have caused a rift in her relationship with the NCT and she was often at odds with radical feminist views.
 Her work is considered influential in changing the culture in which women give birth She believed that: "Birth is a major life transition.
 It is – must be – also a political issue, in terms of the power of the medical system, how it exercises control over women and whether it enables them to make decisions about their own bodies and their babies."
-She was awarded an MBE in 1982 in recognition of her services to education for childbirth.
+She was appointed MBE in 1982 in recognition of her services to education for childbirth.

-In 1987 she made an extended appearance on television in the first series of Channel 4's After Dark.
+In 1987, she made an extended appearance on television in the first series of Channel 4's After Dark.
 From the late 1980s she was series editor for Pandora Press's Issues in Women’s Health; the books in this series included her own The Midwife Challenge, and also Gabrielle Palmer's seminal The Politics of Breastfeeding.

 Kitzinger died of cancer in Oxfordshire in 2015 after a short illness.
 Her autobiography, A Passion for Birth: My Life: Anthropology, Family and Feminism, was published shortly after her death.
 She has five children; her daughter Celia Kitzinger is a scholar and activist.